Mkhimer69/Agent-Operations-Assistant/README.md

 ## Changelog

-See `CHANGELOG.md` for notable changes and release history.
+See `CHANGELOG.md` for release history and notable changes.

 ---

 ## Roadmap

-See `ROADMAP.md` for planned features and future development efforts.
+See `ROADMAP.md` for planned features and future development.

 ---